Astrostat-Sharjah/2025_winter_school/README.md

 significantly contributed to your work, we invite you to include the following acknowledgement in your manuscript:

-> We wish to thank the "winter School for Astrostatistics in Crete" for providing training on the statistical methods adopted in this work.
+> We wish to thank the "Winter School for Astrostatistics in Sharjah" and the AstroStat Academy for providing training on the statistical methods adopted in this work.